m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 In agreement with the previous results (Figure~\ref{fig:pareto-per-lang}), real grammars are mostly to the top right of their corresponding baselines.
 We further confirm this in Figure~\ref{fig:lambda-quantile-noPOS}, which shows that most real grammars have higher efficiency than most baselines across permissible values of $\lambda$.
 In fact, comparing Figure~\ref{fig:lambda-quantile-noPOS} to Figure~\ref{fig:lambda-quantile} suggests that optimality of real grammars is \emph{more} pronounced when modeling predictability and parseability fully on the level of word forms.
-%This might be because such word-level models can account for morphology.

 ![alt text](../results/plane/unlexicalized/pareto-plane-perLanguage-lexicalized.pdf Plane)
 Study 1, replication with lexicalized models: Predictability and parseability of 51 languages, for \emph{lexicalized} models, compare Figure~\ref{fig:pareto-per-lang}.